 Always pack emergency essentials like a headlamp, fire starter supplies, first-aid kit, etc., even if you’re just planning a short day-hike.
 See more on emergency planning below.

 Hiking with children?
 We have the ultimate guide for dressing, transporting, and hiking with babies and toddlers.

 Can I hike with pets?
 It’s not recommended that you bring dogs on trail during hunting season.
-If you have pets with you, dress them in blaze orange so they are visible.
+If you have pets with you, dress them in blaze orange so they are visible, and keep them leashed.
 As the snow and ice set in, you may need more gear to keep your dog comfortable; consider a coat, booties, or paw wax to protect their feet.
 Check out these tips for hiking with dogs in the cold.

 What else should I plan for?

 Whenever entering the backcountry, safety is paramount.
 Before setting out, let someone know where you’re going, what trails you are hiking, and when you’ll return.
 Get started with our HikeSafe information.

 Weather: Be sure to check the weather and daylight hours ahead of your trip.
 In most circumstances, higher elevations mean cooler temperatures, and alpine zones offer little wind cover.
 Summit forecasts can be found on Mountain Forecast and the National Weather Service’s Enhanced Mountain Point Forecast.
 Most importantly, be aware that mountain conditions can change quickly; know your limitations, accept when it’s time to turn back, and postpone your hike if necessary.